Nucleon effective mass in hot dense matter: Results

 In Fig.~\ref{f:tbf} we compare the density dependence of the effective mass with or without TBF, at different temperatures and asymmetries.
-As already mentioned in the introduction, the inclusion of TBF is important for reproducing the saturation properties of nuclear matter.
-We see here that it can also change the behavior of $m^*(\rho)$ at high densities: After the inclusion of TBF, $m^*$ will rise with density after reaching a certain minimum at $\rho_{\rm min}$, as already observed in the works of Ref.~\cite{Bal14,Li16} at zero temperature.
+As already mentioned in the introduction and shown in Fig.~\ref{f:eos}, the inclusion of TBF is important for reproducing the saturation properties of nuclear matter.
+We see here that it also changes the behavior of $m^*(\rho)$ at high density: After the inclusion of TBF, $m^*$ rises with density after reaching a certain minimum at $\rho_{\rm min}$, as already observed in the works of Ref.~\cite{Bal14,Li16} at zero temperature.
 This results from the repulsive nature of the TBF \cite{tbf1,tbf2,tbf3} and resembles the DBHF result \cite{Dal05}.
 The general effect of temperature is to smooth out the rising of the effective mass caused by the TBF contribution, shifting $\rho_{\rm min}$ to higher values.
 Isospin asymmetry causes the minority component to acquire a lower effective mass than the isospin partner.

 To see more clearly the interplay between temperature effect and the TBF contribution, we show in Fig.~\ref{f:beta} a comparison at different temperatures and asymmetries for both neutron and proton effective masses.
 We see again the flattening effect of temperature at high density.
 At low density the temperature will first reduce (removal of the s.p.~`wiggle') and then increase the effective mass, see Fig.~\ref{f:sp}.
 This is the case for both neutron and proton and different asymmetries.